-Nigeria, for example, is losing about $18b yearly to IFFs, especially through the oil and gas sector.
+For example, Nigeria is losing about $18b yearly to IFFs, especially through the oil and gas sector.

 Kenya on the other hand loses $965.7 million annually – according to the international financial watchdog, Global Financial Integrity (GFI).
 The report revealed that the country lost a total of $587.4 million between 2003 and 2013 due to tax evasion.

-The Republic of Sudan, the youngest nation in Africa, is estimated to be losing about US$5.4 billion every year, according to a report by African Union (AU) and United Nations Economic Commission for Africa.
+The Republic of Sudan, the youngest nation in Africa, loses about US$5.4 billion every year, according to a report by African Union (AU) and United Nations Economic Commission for Africa.

-Close to $250 billion is being taken from the continent either directly through multinationals repatriating profits and illegally moving money into tax havens, or by costs imposed by the rest of the world through climate change adaptation and mitigation.
+Furthermore, close to $250 billion gets out of the continent either directly through multinationals repatriating profits and illegally moving money into tax havens, or by costs imposed by the rest of the world through climate change adaptation and mitigation.

-This translates to an annual financial deficit of close to $50 billion from the 50 African countries where millions languish in poverty.
+This translates to close to $50 billion in illicit financial flows in Africa where millions struggle with poverty.

 AfDB project targets selected African Development Bank member countries, including the aforementioned states, with a particular emphasis on public sector capacities in low-income countries, to reinforce resilience via training, policy research, and advocacy activities.

 The Bank’s support is in line with the objectives of its Strategy for Economic Governance in Africa (2021 – 2025), its policy and strategic framework, and its action plan to prevent Illicit Financial Flows in Africa (2017 – 2021, extended to 2023), and “High Five objective that aims to “Improve the quality of life” for the people of Africa.